William Jay (architect)

 William Jay (16 November 1792 – 17 April 1837) was an architect.
-He continued his father's and grandfather's interest in stonemasonry and building design.
+He designed several notable buildings, firstly in London, then in Savannah, Georgia, United States.

+Early life

-Jay was born in Bath.
-His father was also William Jay, who had started working with his father as a stonemason, but became a Congregationalist minister.
-In 1807 the younger William became an apprentice of the architect and surveyor David Riddall Roper.
+Jay was born in Bath, England, the second child and oldest son of William Jay Sr. He started working with his father as a stonemason, but became a Congregationalist minister.
+In 1807, the younger William became an apprentice of the architect and surveyor David Riddall Roper.